 The Pilates mini ball can be used in similar ways as the Pilates ring, adding resistance training.
 The Pilates mini ball is also a great conditioning tool for building pelvic and deep core strength; many physical therapists even recommend the use of the Pilates mini ball for certain injury and physical trauma rehabilitation, especially with the pelvic floor.
 Unlike resistance tools, this accessory focuses on stabilization to activate your deep core muscles.
 You will be able to maintain proper alignment and lower back support while performing Pilates movements, relieving tension and improving your posture as well.

 Attending the Westwood Pilates Studio at Sheppard Method Pilates

 There are many more pieces of Pilates equipment that can and are used in Pilates practice.
 From reformer boxes to Pilates chairs and even rollers.
 However, this short list is the perfect introduction to a simple, effective approach to Pilates practice and what we like to focus on at Sheppard Method Pilates.

 No matter what approach to Pilates you are craving, Sheppard Method Pilates has a class for you.
 We offer group reformer classes, cardio jump board classes, private or duo mat Pilates, as well as private at-home lessons.
 You don’t need to own any special equipment to get started!

-Call the Los Angeles Pilates instructors at Sheppard Method Pilates to book your first class and transform your body from the inside out!
+Call the Westwood Pilates instructors at Sheppard Method Pilates to book your first class and transform your body from the inside out!